Frederick Seymour: Governor of British Columbia (1864 - 1866)

-When Seymour arrived the settlers of the area greeted him with enthusiasm, and his passion towards bettering the colony quickly grew.
-He was introduced to the Royal Engineers plan to clear the hillside of the North bank of the Fraser River in order to prepare for the gold rush that would occur in the spring of the following year.
-The Fraser River had struck gold in 1857-58, and with the wave of miners from California and other parts of the west came a reign of bloodshed and lawlessness across the land.
-Douglas had struggled to control this, and with the request of reinforcement in 1858, the Royal Navy was sent in order to help control the conflict.
-With the control of the violence within white settler and miner communities, followed the increase in violence instigated by local indigenous groups, the Chilcotin.
+When he arrived, Seymour was introduced to the recently departed Royal Engineers, Columbia Detachment's plan to clear the hillside of the north bank of the Fraser River to prepare for a gold-rush in the spring of the following year.
+The Fraser River had yielded gold in 1857-58, when a consequent wave of miners from California and other parts of the west caused disorder.
+In 1858, the Royal Navy was sent to British Columbia to defend British authority.
+Indigenous groups, including the Chilcotin, objected to the colonisers.